RahulSinghRaj/tele-shilling-bot-test/README.md

 # Features
-- Can shill with your user **ACCOUNT** (also can do with **BOT**)
+### Can shill with your user **ACCOUNT** (also can do with **BOT**)
-- Can shill in multiple TG group
+### Can shill in multiple TG group
-(tested for 100+ groups, but adjust yourself because of the TG spam system)
+tested for 120+ groups, but adjust yourself because of the TG spam system
-- **NOT** using your computer power (web version)
+### **NOT** using your computer power (web version)
-(You can also run this in your mobile too + turn on/off)
+You can also run this in your mobile too + turn on/off
-- So if you have multiple account, you can do all this for multiple projects without load (web version)
+So if you have multiple account,
+you can do all this for multiple projects **WITHOUT LOSS OR ADDITIONAL LOAD** (web version)
+### Optimized msg resend time based on each group's **SLOW MODE**.
+I see many shilling services limit resend msg time like 60~120 seconds.
+This tool runs internal algorithm and regarding the slow mode timer,
+it automatically set optimized msg resend time for each group.
+(tested for no slow mode to 1h slow mode)
-- Can shill with the **GROUP LINK**.
+### Add target groups with **GROUP LINK**.
 No need for **GROUP ID**, etc.
-- Optimized msg send time based on each group's **SLOW MODE**.
-(tested for no slow mode to 1h slow mode)
-- **NO INSTALLATION NEEDED**
+### **NO INSTALLATION NEEDED**
-- Automatically joins the group if listed group is not joined
+### Automatically joins the group if listed group is not joined
-- (Only few group can be joined per day due to TG spam system)
+Only few group can be joined per day due to TG spam system
-- And many more, just focusing on spreading this tool now.
+### And many more, just focusing on spreading this tool now.

 # Requirements
-- Your shilling account should be joined in this channel: https://t.me/AutoShillTG
+- Your shilling account **MUST** be joined in this channel: https://t.me/AutoShillTG

 # Free Trial Limitations
 For the free trial, I have set limitations for test use
 - Shill text size up to 500 characters
 - Shill text up to 20 lines
 - Free trial expires at xx/xx/xx

 # Paid version will be released
 After the free trial,
 you can unlock limit and extend your experience using this tool by payment.
+Price will be determined based on your potential earning with this tool.
+For example,
+If you have 3 account and use this tool to shill 3 projects with 0.3, 0.4, 0.2 BNB/day each,
+you will earn 0.9 BNB/day.
+So I will consider these kinds of situation.

 # Instruction